 Your connection details

-Your Entry location is the server with "br" (bridge) in its name (in this example, hk-hkg-br-001) while the other server is your Exit location (hk-hkg-003).
+Your Entry location is the server with "br" (bridge) in its name (in this example, se-mma-br-101) while the other server is your Exit location (se-mma-019).
 The exit server's IP address and location is what becomes publicly visible.
-If you check your connection with our Connection check, this is the information you will see.
+If you check your connection with our Connection check, you will only see the exit server.